Qlik Datathons are always an exciting part of QlikWorld.

 Customer Partner Datathon

-Congratulations to GINQO and Vizlib for the winning submission to the 2020 Qlik Datathon challenge!
+Congratulations to GINQO's Tanveer Pratap and Alberto Varela, as well as Vizlib's Joe Warbington for the winning submission to the 2020 Qlik Datathon challenge!

 A challenge was released to customers and partners from around the globe (similar to Hackathon and Late Night Lunacy events of past years) to develop solutions toward climate resiliency in cities with the added complexities uncovered by the COVID-19 outbreak.
 Qlik along with C40 Cities is driven to create a sustainable path for global cities and will use the solution developed to uncover insights and enable cities to transform in ways needed for a sustainable future.